IamGiel/NewsArticles/news-articles/README.md

 2. Clone this repository to your machine with with `git clone https://github.com/IamGiel/NewsArticles.git`
 3. Navigate to the cloned directory.
 4. Run `npm install` to install required packages and dependencies.
-5. Run `npm run dev` to build the site with webpack and then deploy it with Node.js.
 5. The application will be running at `localhost:3000/`.

 ## Technologies Used